sapir-mardan/portfolio/README.md

 * **Puffin Classifier:** The project emphasizes machine learning, model selection and data visualization to classify puffin species.
 [Link to GitHub Repository.](https://github.com/sapir-mardan/PuffinClassifier)

 ### Genomics:
 * **Pathogen Genomic Analysis Toolkit:** Pipeline designed as an easy-to-use interface, integrates seamlessly Python and Bash scripts to run bioinformatics tasks.

-  - Creating BLAST database from FASTA files and perform BLAST searches,
-  - Retrieve information from NCBI database,
-  - Using various Biopython modules (SeqIO, Entrez, NCBIXML),
-  - Parse and process BLAST results and save output in a user-friendly format.
-[Link to GitHub Repository](https://github.com/sapir-mardan/pathogen-genomic-analysis-toolkit)
+  The program creates BLAST database, performs BLAST searches, parse the results to an output in a user-friendly format which can help identify and analyze specific genes of interest in any strain.
+[Link to GitHub Repository](https://github.com/sapir-mardan/pathogen-genomic-analysis-toolkit).